ilkkamtk/WSK/Week2/JS-recap5.md

 ## Assignments

-Use the starter repository you made in the first class as a template to create a new repository for these assignments.
-Clone the new repository to your local computer.
+Use the starter repository you made in the first class as a template to create a new repository for these assignments Clone the new repository to your local computer.
+Or use the same repository but remember to _create a new branch_ called `ajax` for these assignments.

 Put each assignment into its own folder.
 Write separate HTML and JS files for each assignment.
 Use the assignment number in file and folder names.
 In the first four assignments you'll be using [Reqres](https://reqres.in/), which is a dummy API for testing frontends.

 You need to use an API key to accessa the API.
 Here is an example of how to include the API key in the fetch request headers: